How to generate an OpenAPI document with FastAPI

 FastAPI is great for building your core API, but you’ll want to layer on SDKs and docs to provide your users with easy integration.
 For that, you’ll want an OpenAPI file.

 The good news is that FastAPI provides you with an OpenAPI file out of the box.
-The less good news is that you'll need some tweaking to get the OpenAPI spec to a level where it becomes usable with other tooling.
+The less good news is that you’ll need some tweaking to get the OpenAPI document to a level where it becomes usable with other tooling.

-Generating an OpenAPI Spec With FastAPI
+Generating an OpenAPI document with FastAPI

 Understanding how FastAPI generates OpenAPI schemas can help you make more informed decisions when you customize your FastAPI setup.